A differential analogue of the wild automorphism conjecture: Introduction

 Note that wildness precludes the existence of a nontrivial rational first integral.
 Smooth projective varieties $X$ that admit a vector field having no nontrivial rational first integrals were studied in~\cite[$\S$6.4]{abred}, where it was shown that the Albanese map on $X$ is surjective and its generic fibre is birationally equivalent to a homogeneous space for a connected linear algebraic group action.
 As it turns out, however, this fact does not play a role in our proof.
 Instead, we show directly in~$\S$\ref{sec:Buium}, using~\cite[Thm.~2.1]{Buium} of Buium on $D$-varieties, that under the wildness hypothesis $\aut_0(X)$ will act transitively on $X$, which forces $X=Y\times A$ where $A$ is an abelian variety and $Y$ is a homogeneous space for a connected linear algebraic group.
 In particular, $H^1(Y,\mathcal{O}_Y)=0$.
 But $Y$ inherits a wild vector field from $X$, and we show in~$\S$\ref{lifting-derivations} that wildness forces $h^1(Y,\mathcal{O}_Y)>0$ unless $Y$ is zero-dimensional.
 We thus conclude that $X=A$.
 This proof is put together in Section~\ref{Proof}.

-Examples of wild vector fields on abelian varieties exist: all nontrivial vector fields on an a simple abelian variety are wild.
+Examples of wild vector fields on abelian varieties exist: all nontrivial vector fields on a simple abelian variety are wild.
 In general, a vector field on an abelian variety is wild if and only if it admits no nontrivial rational first integrals.
-These facts are established in a final section.
+These facts are established in Section~\ref{sec:wvfab}.

-\begin{remark} Suppose $X$ is an algebraic variety over a field $k$ of characteristic zero, and $v$ is an algebraic vector field on $X$.
-Then, by~\cite[Thm.~2.1]{kaplansky}, every irreducible component of $X$ is invariant.
-It follows that if $v$ is wild then $X$ is irreducible.
-Moreover, although we do not need it in the sequel, wildness also forces $X$ to be smooth.
-Indeed, using~\cite[Thm.~12]{Seidenberg} (see also~\cite{Hart}, which gives a generalisation), one can prove that the singular locus is an invariant subvariety.
+Algebraic $D$-varieties make a brief appearance in our proof, and are recalled in Section~\ref{sec:Buium} below.
+They can be viewed as vector fields twisted by a derivation on the base field.
+One may wonder whether the only projective varieties admitting a $D$-variety structure without proper $D$-subvarieties are abelian varieties -- that is, whether Theorem~\ref{thm:main} holds of $D$-varieties in general.
+In a final section, we give an example showing that that is not the case: the projective line admits a ``wild" $D$-variety structure over $(\CC(t)^{\alg},\frac{d}{dt})$.

-In fact, we do not even need to assume reduced in Theorem~\ref{thm:main}, the result holds of all projective schemes of finite type over an algebraically closed field of characteristic zero.
-This is because the reduced locus is an invariant subvariety by~\cite[Lemma 1.8]{kaplansky}, and hence if $X$ admits a wild vector field then it is reduced. \end{remark}
+\begin{remark} Irreducible components of algebraic vector fields are invariant -- see, for example~\cite[Thm.~2.1]{kaplansky}.
+So, if $X$ admits a wild vector field then it is irreducible.
+Moreover, although we do not need it in the sequel, wildness also forces $X$ to be smooth as the singular locus is invariant -- see~\cite[Thm.~12]{Seidenberg}, or~\cite{Hart} for a generalisation.
+In fact, we do not even need to assume reduced in Theorem~\ref{thm:main}, the reduced locus is also invariant by~\cite[Lemma 1.8]{kaplansky}. \end{remark}